Research Flow Cytometry Facility

 Online Training

-New users need to complete the Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry class, a 2-hour online class covering instrument components, analysis, compensation and experimental basics.
+New users need to complete the Laser Safety– Research Flow Cytometry Facility (TS_08115) and the RFCC Course 1 - Introduction (RS_07456), a two-hour online class covering instrument components, analysis, compensation and experimental basics.
 If you have already been trained on one of our other instruments, please let us know as you don’t need to retake those classes.

-For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry class (RFCC Course 1) on ELM by going to CenterLink>MyHub>MyLearning.
+For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry class (RFCC Course 1) on ELM by going to CenterLink>MyHub>MyLearning>Search Learning>Type “RFCC” or the course title in search bar.
 When completed, you will receive a confirmation email from ELM for the class.

 For external users, listen to the class below and take the quiz associated